LogoLogo

 The Simple Conditional tab allows the user to show or hide fields based on user input, or value selection of other fields on the form.
 These conditions are configured using a code-free UI.
 The following settings are available to configure conditionals.

-Conditions - The Condition section is the criteria that will execute the workflow.
+• Conditions - The Condition section is the criteria that will execute the workflow.
 Multiple conditions can be added to create complex workflows using an easy-to-use UI. method.
-When the +Add Condition button is clicked, the following fields are available to configure the condition:
+Click the +Add Condition button to configure a new conditional.

-Is - Comparison Operator that evaluates and compares the value of the selected field before the condition is executed.
+• Is - Comparison Operator that evaluates and compares the value of the selected field before the condition is executed.
+The type of field set for the condition will dictate the available operators the user can select.

 The combination of all of these settings will determine when the condition is executed on the form.
 Multiple conditions can be applied to the same component to create advanced conditional workflows